Hidden Nature

 Publisher Description

 Frustrated and bored, injured cop Sloan Cooper is looking for anything to distract her from staring down the barrel of months of slow, painful recovery.
-When a woman mysteriously vanishes without trace from a supermarket car park, Sloan instinctively knows there is more to this case than meets the eye.
-As she begins to investigate, she quickly uncovers similar cases across three states.
-Men and women, old and young - all with seemingly nothing in common.
+When a woman mysteriously vanishes without trace from a supermarket car park, Sloan knows there is more to this case than meets the eye.
+As she begins to investigate she quickly uncovers similar cases across three states.
+Men and women, old and young-all with seemingly nothing in common.
+And the abductions keep happening.

-What is the missing piece that links the disappearances?
-Can Sloan solve the puzzle before another innocent victim is taken?
 With no clues to speak of and a list of the missing growing almost daily, it will take every ounce of Sloan's endurance to get to the dark heart of this bizarre case.
-She's willing to risk her life again if that's what it takes...
+And she's willing to risk her life again if that's what it takes...

 PUBLISHERS WEEKLY